-Whilst you are here as a student you may decide to visit different parts of Europe or other countries.
-It is important that you remember that you may need a visa to visit another country.
-You should always plan well in advance and check the country's immigration rules before you make plans to travel.
-Also, you must check if you have enough time remaining on your UK visa to travel as some embassies quite often require you to have a minimum of 2 -6 months remaining.
-Here is a very useful website to look at www.fco.gov.uk - it will help you locate the embassy web page of your choice which will then give you full information about application procedures.
-A member of the staff at the International Student Advice Centre will be happy to write a letter to support your visa application.
+Whilst you are here as a student you may decide to visit different parts of Europe or other countries during the vacation periods.
+It is important to remember that you may need a visa to visit another country.
+You should always plan well in advance and check the countries immigration rules before you make plans to travel.
+You must also check if you have enough time remaining on your UK visa to travel to another country as some embassies may require that you have a minimum of 2-6 months visa before you make your visa application.
+You will need to go to the embassy website of the country you wish to travel to for more information about the application process.

+Please seek advice from the International Student Advice Centre who will be happy to advise you.